Stroke vs Seizure in Cats

 Ischemic stroke occurs when a blood clot blocks the arteries supplying blood to the brain.
 This type of stroke is linked to kidney disease, heart disease, diabetes, or high blood pressure (hypertension).

-Hemorrhagic stroke in cats occurs when burst blood vessels leak blood into the brain.
-This type of stroke is usually associated with chronic and untreated high blood pressure.
+Hemorrhagic stroke occurs when burst blood vessels leak blood into the brain and is usually associated with chronic, untreated high blood pressure.

 Why Do Cats Have Seizures?

-• Generalized onset seizures occur when electrical activity simultaneously starts on both parts of the brain.
+• Generalized onset seizures – electrical activity starts on both sides of the brain.

-• Focal onset seizures occur when electrical activity begins from one side of the brain.
+• Focal onset seizures – electrical activity starts on one side of the brain.

-Seizures are a symptom of an underlying cause, for example, brain trauma, brain tumor, parasites in the brain, liver, or kidney disease.
+Seizures are a symptom of an underlying issue, such as brain trauma, tumors, parasites, liver disease, or kidney disease.

 Tips for Identifying Strokes vs. Seizures in Cats